rezanikfal/Tutorials/Angular-help-Form.md

 }
 ```
 ## Custom Validator (Synchrones):
-We use dependency injection to be unified with the Async Custom Validator
+We use dependency injection to be unified with the Async Custom Validator. ```implements Validator```
 ### form.component.ts:
 ```javascript
 import { Component, OnInit } from '@angular/core';